Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 We are using it to develop Hex-map, a toolkit for designing Modal apps on a hex-grid.
 Our CAD tool will be developed using Hex-map.

-Modal GUIs have advantages over WIMP GUIs in certain app design contexts.
+Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
-We have posted the Modal-GUIs toolkit as an open source Github repo
+We have posted the Modal-GUIs toolkit as an open-source Github repo
 for the benefit of app developers at large.
 It gives them a viable alternative to WIMP
 and facilitates the development of keyboard-only apps.